-The purpose of this chapter is to generally define the powers of the Department in requiring sampling, monitoring, and reporting requirements at stationary sources.
-The Department shall enforce all properly incorporated and delegated federal testing requirements at a minimum.
+The purpose of this chapter is to generally define the powers of the DepartmentDivision in requiring sampling, monitoring, and reporting requirements at stationary sources.
+The DepartmentDivision shall enforce all properly incorporated and delegated federal testing requirements at a minimum.
 Any credible evidence based on sampling, monitoring, and reporting may be used to determine violations of applicable emission limitations.

-Reg.
-19.702 Air Emissions Sampling
+Reg.Rule 19.702 Air Emissions Sampling

-Any stationary source subject to this regulation shall be subject to the following requirements:
+Any stationary source subject to this regulationrule shall be subject to the following requirements: